tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

   - **Back Long Subsequent Sound**
     - Composed of a subsequent sound tone and a back long final
     - The back long final consists of a medial and a nucleus
-    - The subsequent sound tone is divided into second tone and rhyme tone
+    - The subsequent sound tone is divided into second tone and the tone of the rhyme
       - Onset tone and medial form the onset sound
-      - Rhyme tone and nucleus form the rhyme sound
+      - Rhyme tone and nucleus form the sound of the rhyme
       - Rhyme tone is further divided into main tone and coda tone
       - The nucleus is divided into main quality and coda quality (anterior and posterior parts of the nucleus)
       - Main tone and main quality form the main sound